andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

 When used as a getter the property returns the file suffix of the image file (e.g., jpg).
-If the input was raw pixel data, the property will return ‘raw’.
+If the input was raw pixel data (i.e., numpy array), the property will return the string `‘raw’`.

 #### 2.3.4 size